 - Select all your music in Songs view (use Command-A on the keyboard).

 - Press the Delete key on your keyboard.

 Click on the Delete Items option to remove these tracks from iCloud Music Library.
 (Do not, under any circumstances, click Remove Downloads — this will move all your local music to the trash, rather than delete songs from iCloud.)

 Your iCloud Music Library is now empty, waiting for you to fill it.
-If you're interested in just resyncing your Mac's library, all you have to do is go to File > Library > Update iCloud Music Library and wait for the process to finish.
+If you're interested in just resyncing your Mac's library, all you have to do is follow the steps to update iCloud Music Library and wait for the process to finish.
 If you get a dialog box querying what you'd like to do with songs already on your other devices, choose Replace.

 If you'd instead like to keep your main library siloed from iCloud and create a separate iTunes library just for music you'd like to sync with your other devices, you can do so.

 And, of course, if you're sick of iCloud Music Library and you want to avoid using it altogether, you can disable it for your primary iTunes library.